 Make sure you don't damage your blade when loading it.
 It's not rocket science, but you do need to pay attention to ensure you're not dragging the cutting edge of the blade against the blade stops:

 If the blade accidentally drags against the stops, put a new one in!
 It's definitely going to be a bad day if you shave with a damaged blade - it's not worth risking it.
 If you're having a really rough shave, a damaged blade is usually the culprit.
-Use a new one - they're only 45 cents!
+If that is the case, go ahead and insert a new blade!
 Plus, we'll send you a new pack if you're really having a hard time getting the hang of it.
 Really.

 One other quick tip - the Single Edge loads best when a blade is already present in the handle.
 If it's empty, the blade may load a bit rough.